Millie's Guide to LinkedIn for International Students

 - Craft a friendly, tailored message when asking to connect.
 If you want to build digital relationships with your role models, make your questions specific.
 Ask a question that you estimate will take less than 5 minutes for them to answer.

 - If you get on that 30-minute call, great.
-Make sure to have 5-10 specific questions prepared.
+Make sure you have 5-10 specific questions prepared.

 “Have a question ready that takes 5 minutes to answer.”